SU-Palm/pdm/frontend/README.md

 ## How to
 First run the below command
 ### `npm install`
 This will install all the dependencies and load all the node_modules into your project.
+Run all commands in the frontend repo.

 Next run the next command to start the server.
 ### `npm start`